TheBestTvarynka/Dataans/dataans/README.md

 [Leptos](https://leptos.dev/).
 Leptos is a full-stack, isomorphic Rust web framework leveraging fine-grained reactivity to build declarative user interfaces.

 Thus, everything starting from the back end and up to the front end is written in Rust.
+More about tech stack: [`tech_stack.md`](/doc/tech_stack.md).

 ## Installation